Why You Should Never Store All Your Money in Checking

-A checking account is a necessity for most people and when it comes to paying bills or depositing your paycheck, it certainly makes life a little easier.
+A checking account is a necessity for most people, and when it comes to paying bills or depositing your paycheck, it certainly makes life a little easier.

-If you’ve built up a decent-sized cushion in your account, MyBankTracker has the rundown on why it’s a bad idea and what you should be doing with your extra cash instead
+If you’ve built up a decent-sized cushion in your account, MyBankTracker has the rundown on why it is not a good idea and what you should be doing with your extra cash instead.

 Identity theft has taken on a new dimension over the past couple of years as hackers increasingly target big retail in their attempts to steal consumers’ financial information.

 One of the most common tactics identity thieves and scammers use to drain your bank account is to start by making a small purchase that’s not likely to trigger any red flags.

 Once the identity thieves realize that you’re not paying attention, they can go to town on your account, making purchases left and right and draining your balance in the process.

-You could try a high-yield checking account but these are getting increasingly hard to find.
+You could try a high-yield checking account, but these are getting increasingly hard to find.
 Not only that, but you’re still at risk of having your account targeted by a hacker.

 Parking your extra cash in a savings or investment vehicle offers you a shot at earning better returns.
 If you’re not sure where the best place to put your money is, we’ve broken down five checking account alternatives that are worth considering:

 Why choose an online bank and not a brick-and-mortar bank?
-For one thing, online banks tend to charge fewer fees so you’re not having to eat into your savings to maintain your account.
+For one thing, online banks tend to charge fewer fees, so you’re not having to eat into your savings to maintain your account.